leangjia/blender_docs/trunk/blender_docs/manual/compositing/types/converter/math.rst

          The *Base* raised to the power of *Exponent*.

       Logarithm
-         The log of value with a *Base* as its base.
+         The log of the value with a *Base* as its base.

       Square Root
          The square root of the value.